 Unlike some other succulents that can tolerate shade, such as the amaryllis, or other popular houseplants that actually require indirect light, such as the african violet, an aloe plant must be given strong direct sunlight.
 Indirect light, and even direct sunlight if only given for less than 6 hours per day, will lead to a sickly plant.

 The aloe plant is a tropical perennial succulent that is native to parts of Africa, Madagascar, Jordan, the Arabian Peninsula and various islands in the Indian Ocean such as Mauritius, Réunion and Comoros.
 It thrives on direct strong sunlight.

 Aloe is a very hardy plant having evolved to thrive in what we would term very harsh and dry conditions.
-Growing in deserts the aloe plant is well adapted to strong sunlight and limited water sources.
+Growing in deserts the aloe plant is well adapted to strong sunlight and limited water sources (see our aloe plant watering guide).
 Therefore if you want your aloe plant to thrive you need to make sure it gets plenty of direct sunlight just as it would in its native habitat.

 Can aloe survive without sunlight?

 Is it possible to cultivate and grow an aloe plant without giving it sunlight?

 An aloe plant cannot survive without sunlight.
 As a desert succulent aloe needs at least 6 hours of strong direct sunlight per day to survive.
 It is possible to use a grow light to supplement the light needs of your aloe plant but if the plant only gets limited sunlight then you will need to ensure it gets at least 14 hours of artificial light per day.